 T. Media Business of the Year (Note word limit 1,200)

 This category recognises the years outstanding Media Business.
 The judges (Comms Council Media Committee) will be looking for the business that has set a clear vision and strategy and then implemented that strategy with success.
 In this case success will be assessed from a range of perspectives including financial, industry engagement and reputation, audience growth and/or engagement.
 The Comms Council Media Committee reserves the right to not award in this category if no entry meets the judging standard.
-The closing date for entries in this category is 2 March 2021.
+The closing date for entries in this category is Tuesday 12 April 2022 at 4pm.

 U. Sales Person or Team of the year

 This category recognises excellence within the crucial media owners’ sales function.
 Open to both individual or team entries.
 The Judges (Comms Council Media Committee) will be looking for evidence of a clear strategic roadmap that allowed for the delivery of outstanding business performance against well-defined KPIs.
 Examples of innovative campaign case studies and a solution-based approach to selling are more likely to resonate with the judges.
-The closing date for entries in this category is 2 March 2021.
+The closing date for entries in this category is Tuesday 12 April 2022 at 4pm.